medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 - `anchorRef` — id of the anchor group.
 Resolution is global (any group in the document, either side).
 - `minOffset`/`maxOffset` — signed ISO 8601 duration, negative = before anchor, positive = after.
 At
-  least one required per entry; omitting one leaves that side unbounded.
+  least one required per entry; omitting one leaves that side unbounded. `cctb` normalizes the duration to whole hours before printing it into CQL offset arithmetic, so sub-hour offsets (`"PT30M"`) truncate to zero.
 - **Multiple entries → AND-intersected window, single shared matching resource:** `windowStart = Max` of every entry's own start, `windowEnd = Min` of every entry's own end.
 Distinct from duplicating the group across two separate groups (independent existence checks vs. one resource